genericmilk/cooker/README.md

 Please substitute `jquery` as needed for different packages.
 Cooker will then download jQuery from NPM and deploy it in the `cooker_packages` folder.
 You will be then asked to run a cook job to mix jQuery into your application.

 ### Building your own Oven
-Starting with Cooker 4, You can extend Cooker to process any input you give it!
+You can extend Cooker to process any input you give it!
 It could be something to meet your own needs more than the default Less or Scss compiler offers, Or if you want to do something that isn't supported out of the box, maybe something such as Styl etc you can do that by creating your own ovens.

 Ovens are simply controllers that process the given input files from the job array handed to it.
 Simply create a controller with a `public static function` of `cook` which accepts a `$job` parameter to get started.